 Cuts of Meat Used

-Kilishi is commonly processed with beef from the lean parts of the animal – with the chuck, Round and Brisket.
-Even at that, the common cuts are tip steak, rump roast, round steak, top blade steak and pot roast.
+Kilishi is commonly processed with beef from the lean parts of the animal – with the Chuck, Round and Brisket (with tip steak, rump roast, round steak, top blade steak and pot roast being the common cuts).

 Commonly, the seasoning is made of peanut powder and spices – ginger, garlic, onions, various peppers – but I’ve recently discovered the use of tigernut flour.